-IANA operated on an informal basis during the 1970's and 1980's: during this era IANA did not have a specific name, but there was always a group of individuals - usually headed by Jon Postel - that assigned numbers for Internet protocol related services.
-It was during 1990, as the Internet began to evolve from it's academic ARPANET roots, that IANA was formally named and organised.
+What is clear however: is that while ARPANET expanded as a research network - the TCP/IP protocol suite was developed for it - that the IANA function operated on a fairly informal basis during the 1970's and 1980's.
+During this era IANA did not have a specific name, but there was always a group of individuals - headed by Jon Postel - that assigned numbers for ARPANET / Internet protocol related services.
+It was during the late 1980's - as the Internet began to evolve from it's academic ARPANET roots into a commercial backbone - that IANA was formally named and organised.

-In March, 1990, Jon Postel and Joyce Reynolds released a Request for Comment document (1060) titled "Assigned Numbers" that first made mention of IANA.
-The document stated: "This RFC will be updated periodically, and in any case current information can be obtained from the Internet Assigned Numbers Authority (IANA).
+2) RFC 1060: (published March, 1990) Jon Postel and Joyce Reynolds published a Request for Comment document (1060) titled "Assigned Numbers" which was probably the first document to name IANA and give an expansive explanation of the IANA function.
+This document stated: "This RFC will be updated periodically, and in any case current information can be obtained from the Internet Assigned Numbers Authority (IANA).
 If you are developing a protocol or application that will require the use of a link, socket, port, protocol, etc., please contact the IANA to receive a number assignment."

 RFC 1060 replaced RFC 1010 - both were titled "Assigned Numbers" and attempted to give an official status report on the numbers used in Internet protocols.
 RFC 1010 was published in 1987 by Jon Postel and Joyce Reynolds and made no mention of an organisation named IANA: therefore, I would speculate that the use of the name IANA began in 1988.